-- Expanding the Sensory Room by knocking down the wall between Room 107 and 108, adding padded flooring, paint, and replacing lighting.
+- Expanded the Sensory Room by knocking down the wall between Room 107 and 108, added padded flooring, paint, and updated lighting.

-- Replacing glass in all the front windows and applying film to keep the sun out.
+- Replaced glass in all the front windows and applied film to keep the sun out.

-- Painting training room (where Club Jr and other groups meet), installing new training electronics including a Smart TV, Screen, Overhead LCD, etc.
+- Training room was wallpapered and painted (where Club Jr and other groups meet), installed new training electronics including a Smart TV, Screen, Overhead LCD, Speakers, etc.

-- Expanding the size of Room 104 by knocking down the wall between 104 and 105, replacing glass in the windows, painting the walls, replacing the carpet with commercial grade -But pretty flooring that is more sanitary and easy to maintain, replacing lighting with more current eco-friendly lighting, and installing storage cabinetry.
+- Expanded the size of Room 104 by knocking down the wall between 104 and 105, replaced glass in the windows, painted the walls, replaced the carpet with commercial grade -But pretty flooring that is more sanitary and easy to maintain, updated lighting with more current eco-friendly lighting, and installed storage cabinetry and drawers.

-- We'll be taking bids for the 1980 light fixture!
-The Waiting Room will look and feel like a mini-Panera with new couches, work cubbies and activity area for siblings.
+- The 1980 light fixture no longer exists!!!
+The Waiting Room looks and feels like a mini-Panera with new couches, work cubbies and an activity area for siblings.

-This is a very exciting time and we look forward to it all being completed!
-Hopefully this is Phase I. Our goal is to update the Main Office area and staff work areas in Phase 2.
+This is a very exciting time and we look forward to utilizing all the wonderful changes with all of you!
+Our next update will be the Main Office and staff work areas in Phase 2.

 2016/2017 social skills groups

 If you are interested in your child participating in a group, please complete the application and submit it to Abigail Waite.
 She will confirm receipt of your application.
 You will hear from a Group Coordinator within 2-3 weeks of group start dates if a placement is available.
 Also, an intake/assessment may be required for some clients before the start of groups.
 We will notify each family if this will be needed and schedule an appointment with a licensed therapist here at our Johnston location.